GNK Dinamo Zagreb: "Golden Era" (2000–15)

-Recent years (2015–18)
+Intermediate years (2015–18)

 In the 2015–16 Champions League, they defeated Fola Esch 4–1 (1–1 at home, 3–0 away) in the second qualifying round, Molde 4–4 (1–1 at home, 3–3 away, winning on away goals) in the third qualifying round, and Skënderbeu Korçë 6–2 (2–1 away, 4–1 at home) in play-off round, later being drawn into group F alongside Bayern Munich, Arsenal and Olympiacos, where they notably defeated Arsenal 2–1 at home on 16 September 2015.
 The club won the domestic double, securing both the league title and the national cup.

 In the 2016–17 season, Dinamo failed to win the league title for the first time since the 2004–05 season, and also failed to win the cup for the first time since 2014.
 In the 2016–17 UEFA Champions League, they defeated Vardar 5–3 (2–1 away, 3–2 at home) in the second qualifying round, Dinamo Tbilisi 3–0 (2–0 at home, 1–0 away) and Red Bull Salzburg (1–1 home, 2–1 away after extra time).
 They were drawn in Group H against Juventus, Sevilla and Lyon.
 However, the club endured an extremely unsuccessful group campaign, scoring zero goals and conceding fifteen in six matches.
 The club also failed to win the league title and the cup, losing both trophies to rivals Rijeka.
 The 2016–17 season was considered by many as one of Dinamo's most unsuccessful seasons in the club's history.

 In the 2017–18 season, Dinamo agreed a kit deal with German multinational company Adidas.
 Their qualifying campaign for Europa League began in the third round, beating Norwegian club Odds, 2–1 on aggregate (2–1 home, 0–0 away), but were knocked out by Albanian side Skënderbeu Korçë (1–1 home, 0–0 away, losing on away goals).
 The club failed to qualify for European competition for the first time since 2006.
 The club's league campaign was successful, going unbeaten for 21 games before losing to rivals Hajduk Split, but two abysmal performances against Rijeka and Lokomotiva caused Mario Cvitanović to resign from his position as manager.
 Nikola Jurčević then took over as manager.
 However, after a disastrous form in early May, Jurčević was sacked as manager.